Applying Theming Strategies (Basic Concepts)

 For maximum impact, start working from the top left down to the right of the Components canvas.
 Left to right, top to bottom.
 In that way, the changes you apply to simple components will automatically be set for complex components that contain the simple components.
 This strategy allows you to style more components with less style definitions.

-To understand why styling strategies like the left to right, top to bottom strategy are vital, consider the following basic HTML and CSS example.
+To understand why this strategy is vital, consider the following basic HTML and CSS example.

 <!DOCTYPE html>